digicademy-chf/chf_container/documentation/Index.rst

 ----

-This is a template for development and production environments of projects based on the Cultural Heritage Framework (CHF).
-It is designed to be cloned and adapted, and it includes a ``Containerfile`` with build instructions for a webserver container capable of running TYPO3 and the CHF extensions.
-The set-up revolves around a file in accordance with the `Compose specification
-<https://compose-spec.io/>`__ for container-based applications and may be run
-on Linux, Windows, or macOS using, for example, Podman Compose or Docker Compose.
-The Compose file orchestrates a pod (or network) consisting of standard Debian image with a few added packages and config options like a PHP Composer config, a MariaDB database, Manticore search, and a Postfix container for email jobs.
+This is a container set-up for development and production environments of projects based on the Cultural Heritage Framework (CHF).
+It is designed to be usable across projects with a folder reserved for project-specific files, which should be stored separately.
+The set-up revolves around a file in accordance with the `Compose specification <https://compose-spec.io/>`__ for container-based applications that should allow you to set up your environment(s) on Linux, macOS, or Windows via, for example, Podman Desktop or Docker Desktop.
+The Compose file orchestrates a pod (or network) consisting of an Apache webserver, a PHP- and PHP Composer-capable Debian image that runs TYPO3, a MariaDB database, Manticore search, and a Postfix container for email jobs.
+The documentation provides install instructions as well as a few pointers towards how to use the container-based environment.

 ----